Ground state on the dumbbell graph: Introduction

 Non-existence of ground states on graphs was proved by Adami {\em et al.} \cite{AST} for some non-compact graphs.
 For example, the graph consisting of one ring connected to two semi-infinite lines does not have a ground state.
 On the other hand, the tadpole graph with one ring and one semi-infinite line escapes the non-existence condition of \cite{AST} and has a ground state, in agreement with the results of \cite{NPS}.
 Because $I_- \cup I_0 \cup I_+$ is compact, existence of the global constrained minimizer in (\ref{minimizer}) follows from the standard results in calculus of variations.
 As a minimizer of the energy functional $H_{\Lambda}$, the ground state is orbitally stable in the time evolution of the NLS equation (\ref{NLS}), see for instance \cite{GSS1}.
 The main question we would like to answer is how the ground state looks like on the dumbbell graph depending on the parameter $Q_0$ for the charge $Q$.
 Until now, no rigorous analysis of the NLS equation (\ref{NLS}) on a compact graph has been developed.
 On the other hand, ground states on compact intervals subject to Dirichlet or periodic boundary conditions have been considered in the literature \cite{Carr,FHK}.

 The dumbbell graph resembles the geometric configuration that arises typically in the double-well potential modeled by the Gross--Pitaevskii equation \cite{FS,GMW,KPP,MW,PP}.
 From this analogy, one can anticipate that the ground state is a symmetric state distributed everywhere in the graph in the limit of small values of $Q_0$ but it may become an asymmetric standing wave residing in just one ring as a result of a pitchfork bifurcation for larger values of $Q_0$.
-We show in this paper that this intuitive picture is only partially correct.
+We show in this paper that this intuitive picture is correct.

 We show that the ground state is indeed represented by a constant (symmetric) solution for small values of $Q_0$.
 For larger values of $Q_0$, the constant solution undertakes two instability bifurcations.
 At the first bifurcation associated with the anti-symmetric perturbation, a family of positive asymmetric standing waves is generated.
 The asymmetric wave has the lowest energy at the fixed $Q_0$ near the symmetry breaking bifurcation.
 At the second bifurcation associated with the symmetric perturbation of the constant solution, another family of positive symmetric standing waves is generated.
-The symmetric wave does not have the lowest energy at the fixed $Q_0$ near the bifurcation but has this property in the limit of large $Q_0$.
-It is rather surprising that both the precedence of the symmetry-breaking bifurcation of the constant solution and the appearance of the symmetric wave as a ground state in the limit of large $Q_0$ do not depend on the value of the length parameter $L$ relative to $\pi$.
+The symmetric wave does not have the lowest energy at the fixed $Q_0$ near the bifurcation and retains this property in the limit of large $Q_0$, though it does become a stable local constrained minimizer of the energy.
+It is rather surprising that both the precedence of the symmetry-breaking bifurcation of the constant solution and the appearance of the asymmetric wave as a ground state in the limit of large $Q_0$ do not depend on the value of the length parameter $L$ relative to $\pi$.

 Our main result is formulated as the following two theorems.
 We also include numerical approximations of the standing waves of the stationary NLS equation (\ref{statNLS}) in order to illustrate the main result.
 The numerical work relies on the Petviashvili's and Newton's iterative methods which are commonly used for approximation of standing waves of the NLS equations \cite{Pelin-book,Yang-book}.